noisepy/NoisePy/docs/index.rst

 If you use NoisePy for your research and prepare publications, please consider citing **NoisePy**:

-* Jiang, C., Yuan, C., and Denolle, M. NoisePy: a new high-performance python tool for seismic ambient noise seismology.
+* Jiang, C. and Denolle, M. NoisePy: A new high-performance python tool for seismic ambient noise seismology.
 In prep for Seismological Research Letter.

 We gratefully acknowledge support from the Packard Fundation (`www.packard.org <http://www.packard.org>`_).